joergbuchwald/ogs6py/paper/paper.md

 In conjunction with VTUinterface it is possible to streamline modeling workflows in Jupyter Notebooks using Python.
-With this article, we wish to introduce two new Python modules that facilitate the pre- and postprocessing of finite element calculations of OpenGeoSys and thus make this code more accessible.
-Their use is demonstrated along workflows typically encountered by the modeller, including the variation of parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the analysis of results by line plots, time series, or transient contour plots.
+With this article, we wish to introduce two new Python modules that facilitate the pre- and post-processing of finite element calculations of OpenGeoSys and thus make this code more accessible.
+Their use is demonstrated along workflows typically encountered by the modeler, including the variation of parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the analysis of results by line plots, time series, or transient contour plots.